 The Execution history section shows each execution of the test set and provides the ability to drilldown into the included scenarios for analysis and comparison.

-On the top right of the screen, you can select Execute again to run your test set as many times as desired.Editing a test set
+On the upper-right of the screen, you can select Execute again to run your test set as many times as desired.Editing a test set

-You can edit a test set by selecting Edit on the top right.
+You can edit a test set by selecting Edit on the upper-right.
 The test set will open in edit mode, allowing you to update any of the fields.
 When your editing is complete, click Submit to save the changes.
 You may also Cancel your changes if desired.